-Medicaid and TRICARE never pay first for Medicare-covered services.
+Medicaid and TRICARE never pay first for Medicare-Covered services.
 They only pay after Medicare, employer group health plans, and/or Medigap have paid.

-If you have questions about who pays first, or you need to update your other insurance information, call Customer Service (phone numbers are listed on the cover of this booklet).
+If you have questions about who pays first, or you need to update your other insurance information, call Customer Service at (866) 264-4676.